Beach days in the summer are the best but they can really add up. Here’s where you can stick your toes in the sand without paying a fee.

 Ocean County Park

-This beach spot might only be on a lake, but it’s amenities make up for its lack of coastline.
-This beach complex offers complimentary access to tennis courts, sports fields, beach volleyball and even a driving range—along with plenty of hiking trails and picnic areas.
-In addition, there’s restrooms, showers and a pavilion for a shaded lunch.
+This beach spot might only be on a lake, but its amenities make up for its lack of coastline.
+This beach complex offers free access to tennis courts, pickleball courts, sports fields, and even a driving range—along with plenty of hiking trails and picnic areas.
+In addition, there are restrooms, showers and a pavilion for a shaded lunch.

 Sea Isle City